egeulgen/pathfindR/README.md

 # Overview

-`pathfindR` is a tool for enrichment analysis via active subnetworks.
-The package also offers functionalities to cluster the enriched terms and identify representative terms in each cluster, score the enriched terms per sample, and visualize analysis results.
+`pathfindR` is an R package for enrichment analysis via active subnetworks.
+The package also offers functionality to cluster the enriched terms and identify representative terms in each cluster, score the enriched terms per sample, and visualize analysis results.
 As of the latest version, the package also allows comparison of two pathfindR results.

-The functionalities of pathfindR are described in detail in *Ulgen E, Ozisik O, Sezerman OU.
+The functionality suite of pathfindR is described in detail in *Ulgen E, Ozisik O, Sezerman OU.
 2019. pathfindR: An R Package for Comprehensive Identification of Enriched Pathways in Omics Data Through Active Subnetworks.
 Front.
 Genet. <https://doi.org/10.3389/fgene.2019.00858>*